Skip to main content

 Overview

 Ranking relevancy gives you direct control over how products are ordered in text search results.
 Every search result is scored using a combination of signals — semantic similarity, keyword matching, engagement metrics, freshness, and inventory status.
-You can adjust how much each signal contributes to the final score, and create rules that boost, bury, or pin specific products for particular queries.
+You can adjust how much each signal contributes to the final score.
+You can also create rules that boost, bury, pin, or sort specific products for particular queries.
 The ranking relevancy system has two main areas:

 • Signal weights control the global balance between the five signal groups that make up every search score.

-• Ranking rules apply conditional adjustments — promoting, demoting, or pinning products when specific search queries are detected.
+• Ranking rules apply conditional adjustments — promoting, demoting, pinning, or sorting products when specific search queries are detected.

 Signal groups